Eddie Van Halen

-Edward Lodewijk Van Halen (/væn ˈheɪlən/ van-_-HAY-lən, /nl/; January 26, 1955 – October 6, 2020) was an American musician.
-He was the guitarist, keyboardist, backing vocalist and primary songwriter of the rock band Van Halen, which he founded with his brother Alex in 1972.
+Edward Lodewijk Van Halen (/væn ˈheɪlən/ van-_-HAY-lən; /nl/; January 26, 1955 – October 6, 2020) was an American musician and songwriter.
+He was the guitarist, keyboardist, backing vocalist, and one of the primary songwriters of the rock band Van Halen, which he founded with his brother Alex Van Halen in 1972, and the brothers were the only two constant members during the band's existence.
+He is widely regarded as one of the greatest guitarists in rock history.

-Van Halen is widely regarded as one of the greatest guitarists in rock history, and was well-known for popularizing the tapping guitar technique, allowing rapid arpeggios to be played with two hands on the fretboard.
-Eddie Van Halen was voted number one in a Guitar World Magazine poll for "The 100 Greatest Guitarists of All Time" poll.
+Eddie Van Halen was well-known for popularizing the tapping guitar technique, allowing rapid arpeggios to be played with two hands on the fretboard.
+Van Halen was voted number one in a Guitar World Magazine poll for "The 100 Greatest Guitarists of All Time" poll.
 Rolling Stone ranked Van Halen 4th in its list of the "250 Greatest Guitarists of All Time" in 2023.

 Van Halen dealt with numerous health issues beginning in the 1990s.
 On October 6, 2020, Van Halen died of a stroke at Saint John's Health Center in Santa Monica, California at the age of 65.

 Early life, family and education

 Edward Lodewijk Van Halen was born in Amsterdam on January 26, 1955, the son of Jan Van Halen and Eugenia.
-His father was a Dutch jazz pianist, clarinettist, and saxophonist who worked for the Dutch Air Force and played with local acts like Jos Cleber and Snip en Snap.
-Van Halen's mother was an Indo woman from Rangkasbitung on the island of Java in the Dutch East Indies (now Indonesia).
-After six years in Indonesia, the family moved to Amsterdam and later moved to Nijmegen, Netherlands.
+His father was a Dutch jazz pianist, clarinetist, and saxophonist who worked for the Dutch Air Force and played with local acts like Jos Cleber and Snip en Snap.
+Van Halen's mother was a Euro-Indonesian woman from Rangkasbitung on the island of Java in the Dutch East Indies, now Indonesia.
+After six years in Indonesia, the couple moved to Amsterdam in 1949 and later moved to Nijmegen, Netherlands.

 After experiencing mistreatment for their mixed-race relationship in the 1950s, Jan and Eugenia Van Halen moved their family to the US in 1962.
 They settled near family members in Pasadena, California, where Jan Van Halen worked as a janitor to supplement the income he earned from playing music in venues like The Continental Club, La Miranda Country Club and The Alpine Haus.
 After Eddie's brother Alex had occasionally filled in on drums, Eddie played bass when the band was a member short.
 His mother worked as a maid to help make ends meet.
 Since Alex and Eddie did not speak English as a first language, they were considered "minority" students and experienced bullying by white students.
 They began learning the piano at age six, commuting from Pasadena to San Pedro, Los Angeles, to study with an elderly piano teacher, Stasys Kalvaitis.